 Rather than focusing on describing phenomena according to scientific criteria, phenomenological studies focus on how people perceive and talk about objects and events.
 It is primarily concerned with attending to the way things appear to individuals as experiences~\cite{smith2011evaluating, pietkiewicz2012praktyczny}.

 A key concept in phenomenology is lifeworld~\cite{makkreel1982husserl}.
-The concept, which holds dual components as it is both personal and intersubjective, is indeed multifaceted and complex, and we thus cannot claim to make it full justice in this paper.
+The concept, which holds dual components as it is both personal and intersubjective, is indeed multifaceted and complex, and we thus cannot claim to give it full justice in this paper.
 The lifeworld comprises the world of objects around us as we perceive them and our experience of our self, our body, and our relationships.
-It is the world which people can experience together, i.e. the common ground that we can share~\cite{moran2012husserl}.
+It is the world which people can experience together, i.e., the common ground that we can share~\cite{moran2012husserl}.
 An individual's lifeworld consists of the beliefs that form hers or his everyday attitude towards herself or himself, the objective world and other people.

-According to phenomenology, to get a clear view of the lifeworld and gain a true understanding of a phenomenon it is necessary to disregard (bracket) preconceptions and judgments.
-This process is known as epoché or phenomenological reduction.
-Through this, phenomenology researchers can better uncover what essential and unique components that form a given phenomenon.~\cite{pietkiewicz2012praktyczny}
+According to phenomenology, to get a clear view of the lifeworld and gain a true understanding of a phenomenon, it is necessary to disregard (bracket) preconceptions and judgments.
+This process is known as \textit{epoché} or phenomenological reduction.
+Through this, phenomenology researchers can better uncover what the essential and unique components are that form a given phenomenon.~\cite{pietkiewicz2012praktyczny}

 While phenomenology uncovers meanings, hermeneutics interprets that meaning~\cite{backstrom2007meaning}.
 IPA research requires a two-stage interpretation process in which a subject is trying to make sense of their world, and the researcher, in turn, is trying to make sense of the subject trying to make sense of their world.
 This process has been called double hermeneutic~\cite{smith2011evaluating}.
-It requires an engagement and interpretation on the part of the researcher, which connects IPA to a hermeneutic perspective.
+It requires an engagement and interpretation for the researcher, which connects IPA to a hermeneutic perspective.

-The idiographic component of IPA refers to an in-depth analysis of single cases and individual perspectives.
+The ideographic component of IPA refers to an in-depth analysis of single cases and individual perspectives.
 IPA focuses on the particular, rather than the general or universal~\cite{pietkiewicz2012praktyczny}.
-It involves the detailed approach to each case followed by the search for patterns across the cases.~\cite{smith2011evaluating}.
-The aim of an IPA study is to, in detail, present the perceptions and understandings of a particular phenomenon rather than prematurely make more general claims.
+It involves the detailed approach to each case, followed by the search for patterns across the cases.~\cite{smith2011evaluating}.
+The aim of an IPA study is to present the perceptions and understandings of a particular phenomenon in detail, rather than prematurely make more general claims.